mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 Let me say at the outset that this post will be similar to several other posts by a few people walking through neural networks (Google's Tensorflow tutorials, Andrej Karpathy's lecture notes, and others's posts).
 This somewhat begs the question: why make this post?.

 The main reason is that doing this on my own will **signifcantly** improve my understanding of neural networks.
-By actually trying to build a neural network from scratch, I went from a high-level, general understanding of neural networks to a detailed, low-level understanding.
+By actually trying to build a neural network from scratch, I went from a general, high-level understanding of neural networks to a detailed, low-level understanding.

 The secondary reason is that, if I phrase things slightly differently and someone is able to understand neural networks a little better by reading this in addition to the other (vastly superior) resources, this was worth putting out there.